DiegelD/CarND-Path-Planning-Project/README.md

 The figure below shows the full interactions of a Behavior Planner with all its belonging functionality, control flows and the update times.
 The green box marks the area that is commonly knowns as Path-Planner.
 This is the focus of this project.
-To enable me to focus on this, all the other functions outside the Path Planner are provided by Udacity and briefly described in the Appendix.
+To enable me to focus on this, all the other functions outside the Path Planner are provided by Udacity and briefly described in the appendix.

 <figure>
  <img src="./readme_data/BC_overview.png" width="360" alt="BehaviourControl" />